 The Series A Preferred shall vote together with the common stock on an as-converted basis, and not as a separate class, subject to the primary market limitations, except that holders of Series A Preferred shall vote as a separate class with respect to (a) amending, altering, or repealing any provision of the Series A Certificate of Designation in a manner that adversely affects the powers, preferences or rights of the Series A Preferred, (b) increasing the number of authorized shares of Series A Preferred, (c) authorizing or issuing an additional class or series of capital stock that ranks senior to or pari passu with the Series A Preferred with respect to the distribution of assets on liquidation, (d) authorizing, creating, incurring, assuming, guaranteeing or suffering to exist any indebtedness for borrowed money of any kind in excess of \$5 million, or I entering into any agreement with respect to the foregoing.
-In addition, no holder of Series A Preferred shall be entitled to vote on any matter presented to the Company's stockholders relating to approving the conversion of such holder's Series A Preferred will be entitled to first receive distributions.
-Upon any dissolution, liquidation or winding up, whether voluntary or involuntary, holders of Series A Preferred will be entitled to first receive distributions shall be made on any shares of common stock (after the payment to any senior security, if any).
+In addition, no holder of Series A Preferred shall be entitled to vote on any matter presented to the Company's stockholders relating to approving the conversion of such holder's Series A Preferred into an amount in excess of the primary market limitations.
+Upon any dissolution, liquidation or winding up, whether voluntary or involuntary, holders of Series A Preferred will be entitled to first receive distributions out of the Company's assets in an amount per share equal to the Stated Value plus all accrued and unpaid dividends, whether capital or surplus before any distributions shall be made on any shares of common stock (after the payment to any senior security, if any).